hiddenlayerai/hiddenlayer-model-scan-azure-devops-task/README.md

 `hlClientSecret` (**required for SaaS only**): Your HiddenLayer API Client Secret

-`modelVersion`: Optiona version of model to scan for community scan, e.g. main branch etc. Defaults to main for community scan
+`modelVersion`: Optional version of model to scan for community scan, e.g. main branch etc. Defaults to main for community scan

 `communityScan`: Optional parameter to enable the community scan capabilities in model scanner.
 If not specified model is uploaded to model scanner (Saas or on-prem).
 Possible values below